volkerrath/JacoPyAn/READMEX.md

 This solves the positivity issue of raw sensitivities.
 The square root of this sensitivity is often preferred, and implemented in many popular inversion codes.

 (3) Coverage.
-For this form, the absolute values of the Jacobian are used: $\mathbf{S}_{j} = \sum_{i=1,n_d} |\tilde{J}_{ij}|$
+For this form, the absolute values of the Jacobian are used: $sum_{i=1,n_d} \left|\tilde{J}_{ij}\right|$

 For a definition of a depth of investigation (DoI), or model blanking/shading, forms (2) and (3) can be used.
 This, however, requires the choice of a threshold/scale is required, depending on the form applied.

-When moving from the error-normalised Jacobian $\mathbf{J}_d$ to sensitivity, there are more choices for further normalisation, depending on the understanding and use of this parameter:
+When moving from the error-normalised Jacobian $\mathbf{J}_d$ to sensitivity, there are more choices for further normalisation, depending on the understanding and use of this parameter.
 If sensitivity is to be interpreted as an approximation to a continuous field over the volume of the model, it seems useful normalize by the cell volume.
 On the other hand, effect of the size is important when investigating the true role of this cell in the inversion.
 Finally, for comparing different data (sub)sets, it is convenient to do a final normalization by the maximum value in the model.
 All these options are implemented in the $\texttt{JacoPyAn}$ toolbox.